prashantRmishra/bhojpuri-mirror/README.md

 2.create new connection to your Heroku .postgres server with pgAdmin.</br>
  _(All the Heroku postgres Credentials will be present in Database credentials on your Heroku app)_ </br>
 3.Import your backup in your Heroku postgres db. </br>
-4.You shoul see all the table in Heroku postgres db. </br>
+4.You should see all the table in Heroku postgres db. </br>